 What of the Five Missing Portraits???

-* These portraits were connected in a presentation for the Associations of Art Historians in in Warwick, UK, in April 2011.
+* The portraits on this page (above) were connected in a presentation for the Associations of Art Historians in in Warwick, UK, in April 2011.